Extreme Risk Protection Orders (ERPOs) Study

 -

-As respondents continued through the survey to more detailed information on the ERPO process, implementation and impact, positive reactions began to wane.
+As January 2023 respondents continued through the survey to more detailed information on the ERPO process, implementation and impact, positive reactions began to wane.

-- As noted, overall sentiment toward ERPOs by respondents started out strong in the survey, but positivity began to fade as they were told (and asked) more about the process, implementation and impact of ERPO laws.
+As noted, overall sentiment toward ERPOs by respondents started out strong in the January 2023 survey, but positivity began to fade as they were told (and asked) more about the process, implementation and impact of ERPO laws.
 Thus to truly understand how ERPOs benefit the general public and the individuals on which they’re enacted, more information and resources will be critical.

 - Currently, ERPOs are known by a variety of names depending on the state.
 From the survey, there is not yet a clear consensus—among general population respondents or within law enforcement—on an ideal name for these laws.
 However, wording like “crisis intervention” and “temporary” rose to the top for both groups.
-Conversely, “red flag” was toward the bottom.

-- Overall, the messages (particularly those tested in the quantitative survey) all performed similarly among general population respondents.
+Message frame testing and validation in both the initial qualitative (October 2022) and initial quantitative (January 2023) phases left the research team with one definitive: More work is needed.
+Overall, the messages (particularly those tested in the initial quantitative survey) all performed similarly among general population respondents.
 Though none of the frames by themselves stood out as being overly informative, motivating or relevant, many key phrases and language in each was received positively by respondents.
-Feedback on these frames point to a desire for additional, deeper information on the process of ERPO laws—especially by state.
-This feedback will be used as the research team continues to hone the message frames for further testing and examines how to provide the depth of information respondents are craving.